-The EFI runtime services are disabled by default starting with the 8.2.1 RedHawk release, therefore, you cannot use the mokutil command once running on a RedHawk kernel.
+The EFI runtime services are disabled by default in the RedHawk 9.2, therefore, you cannot use the mokutil command once running on a RedHawk kernel.
 Running the mokutil command to query the state will return "EFI variables are not supported on this system".
 The EFI runtime services remain enabled by default in the base kernels (Rocky or RedHat).
-See "EFI Runtime Services Now Disabled By Default" in the Known Issues section on page-57 for more information.
+See "EFI Runtime Services Now Disabled By Default" in the Known Issues section on page-52 for more information.